TharickABDUL/official-bande-organisee-dashboard/README.md

 ![Alt Text](https://i.imgur.com/JAW0ZuF.gif)

-## This repo is a project created of job b0ard create with Tharick during the 3rd year at Epitech. https://github.com/TharickABDUL
+### This repository is a school project of a job b0ard create with Tharick during the 3rd year at Epitech. https://github.com/TharickABDUL

+#### The name "Official bande orgnisée dashboard" is a reference to the clip made by jul "bande organisée" released in the same period.

 ### Built With